Species Trees Forcing Parsimony to Fail: Generalization of results.

-\begin{cor} If one applies MRP on a set of gene trees with 5 taxa or more, the result may be wrong.
-If one applies MRP on set of gene trees with 9 taxa or more, MRP may fail even more probably, since 9-taxon species tree always has a caterpillar subtree. \end{cor}
+{\bf Corollary 1.} {\it MRP on a set of gene trees with 5 taxa or more may yield wrong result.
+If one applies MRP on set of gene trees with 9 taxa or more, MRP may fail even more probably, since 9-taxon species tree always has a caterpillar subtree, which may have unfortunate lengths of inner edges from the small region in Fig. \ref{3Dgraph_cat}. }